Home / Boot Fit Guide

 How proper fitting boots should feel when trying them on:

 To get a feel for the proper fit you need to be standing and wearing both boots.
-Look for the following.
+With both boots on look for the following:

-1. New boots should feel snug all over – ball of the foot and across the instep (top of the foot).
-Think of it like a firm hand shake.
-However, there should be a bit of slippage in the heel, up and down as you walk around – approximately a ½-inch.
+1. New boots should feel snug all over – the ball of the foot and across the instep (top of the foot) is where you should notice it most.
+Think of it like a firm handshake or like the boot is hugging your foot.
+Do keep in mind there should be a bit of slip/sliding up and down in the heel as you walk around – approximately a ½-inch.
 This slippage is normal and will disappear as the sole and leather around the toe box begins to flex and naturally move with your foot.

-2. With a pair of boots you want to make sure that the ball of your foot sits at the widest part of the sole of the boot.
-This will ensure that the boots flexes properly as you walk and allow for an overall correct feel.
+2. With a pair of boots, you want to make sure that the ball of your foot sits at the widest part of the sole of the boot.
+This will ensure that the boots flex properly as you walk and allow for an overall correct feel.
 Toes will typically sit back about a thumb to a thumb-and-a-half width from the end of the boot.